KDAB/knut/docs/contributing.md

 ## Compilation

-To compile knut, you need:
+To compile Knut, you need:
 - a C++20 compiler (recent compilers should work)
 - Qt 5.15